JoycelynO/Optimizing-Service-Delivery-and-Enhancing-Patient-Outcomes-at-a-Local-Hospital/README.md

 6. Assess how many patients are considered High, Medium, and Low Risk.
 7. Patients who had multiple visits within 30 days of their previous medical visit.

-The sql queries the whole process from data cleaning to analysis is attached to the files.
+The sql queries detailing the whole process from data cleaning to analysis is attached to the files.

 ## Data Structure
 The data used for this project consists of 5 tables: Hospital Records, Patients table, Outpatient Visits, Lab Results and Appointment Analysis tables.
 I created a new database named Healthcare in the SQL Server Management Studio and imported the 5 tables.

 ## Data Cleaning
 1. Removed null rows from the Patients and Appointments tables.
-2. Checked all tables for duplicates
+2. Checked all tables for duplicates.
 3. The diagnosis and medication fields in the outpatient table had some null values.
 As I explored the dataset further, I noticed that patients with missing diagnosis and medication prescribed had their reason for hospital visit as checkups, annual physical or counselling.
-This could imply that no illness was identified and hence the absence of a diagnosis and or medication prescription.
+This could imply that no illness was identified and hence the absence of a diagnosis and/or medication prescription.
 I replaced the missing values with 'N/A'.
 4. I adopted an iterative process for changing data types due to the number of tables.
 As and when I had to convert, I did during my analysis.

  ## Data Analysis